Additional Portland Trail Blazers Info

-Portland will enter in the 2015 NBA Playoffs as the 4th seed in the Western Conference and will have home court advantage to begin their series with the Memphis Grizzlies.
+Portland will enter the 2015 NBA Playoffs as the 4th seed in the Western Conference and will have the home-court advantage to begin their series with the Memphis Grizzlies.
 If they can find a way to win four games against Memphis, they will be greeted in round two by the Golden State Warriors, owners of the NBA's best record at 67-15.

 The Portland Trail Blazers finished the regular season a year ago right at .500, 41 wins, 41 losses.
-The team suffered on the road, with a record of 25-16 at home, 16-25 away.
-The franchise entered the off season needing some organizational depth at the forward positions.
-By the time the NBA draft was over, the Blazers had three first round draft choices, 15, 20, and twenty-sixth overall.
-They used the first pick on small forward Justin Jackson, who was at one point considered to be the best player in that draft, and really fell down the boards leading up to the day.
+The team suffered on the road, with a record of 25-16 at home, and 16-25 away.
+The franchise entered the off-season needing some organizational depth at the forward positions.
+By the time the NBA draft was over, the Blazers had three first-round draft choices, 15, 20, and twenty-sixth overall.
+They used the first pick on small forward Justin Jackson, who was at one point considered to be the best player in that draft and fell down the boards leading up to the day.
 The next two selections were a pair of power forwards, Harry Giles from Duke, and the skilled Caleb Sawingan from Purdue.
 It was mission accomplished, with the Trail Blazers adding young depth to the forward positions.
 Maybe this season they can take the next step forward.

 Simply put, if the Blazers can put their early exit from a year ago behind them, they have the talent to make a deep run into the playoffs, and maybe even upset the Rockets or Warriors to get to the NBA Finals.